Ref Library Sitemap

 My captain also had a big Harley Davidson motorbike.
 He must have scrounged that from the Canadian Army.
 He asked if I wanted to try it.
 Of course.
 Not having driven such a machine for years, I was a little careful at the beginning.
 It did not take me too long to get the thing up to 85 mph.
 What a thrill - in other words, I liked it.

 When Japan capitulated in August 1945 and the Captain said I should go to the barracks for some training and a uniform, it was time to sign off.

 I had taken my Sten gun already home as a souvenir.
 Prince Bernhard, the husband of Queen Juliana, Supreme Commander of the Dutch Internal Fighting Force, sent me a lapel pin and a nice thank-you note.

 August 1945: Liberation of POWs in Images by Callie Oettinger.

 How Canadian forces brought 'sweetest of springs' to Netherlands.
-Interview with military historian Mark Zuehlke, by Daniel Schwartz, CBC News.
+Interview with military historian Mark Zuehlke, by Daniel Schwartz, CBC News, May 1, 2010.